constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 - `--type, -t`.
 Type of satellite.
 This corresponds to the class name of the satellite implementation.
 - `--name, -n`.
 Name for the satellite.
 This name is a user-chosen name and should be unique within the constellation.
 - `--group, -g`.
-This is the name of the constellation group this satellite should be a part of.
+This is the name of the Constellation group this satellite should be a part of.

 Example